-From fig 2.0, above, it can be seen that many respondents hold positive views about life in Long Clawson.
-66% believed that the village is a nice place to live; 55% feel it has a friendly atmosphere / community spirit; 53% believe it is a sought after location to live in; 50% believe it has a balanced and varied population.
+From fig 2.0, above, it can be seen that many respondents hold positive views about life in Hose.
+86% believed that the village is a nice place to live; 74% feel it has a friendly atmosphere / community spirit; 60% believe it has a balanced and varied population; 39% believe it is a sought after location to live in.